ravgotrasahil/ravgotrasahil-github.io/teaching/misc/write_ups.md

 ## What should a data-analysis write-up look like?

 Writing up the results of a data analysis is not a skill that anyone is born with.
-It requires practice and, at least in the beginnin, a bit of guidance.
+It requires practice and, at least in the beginning, a bit of guidance.

 ### Organization